aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/serialize-and-work-with-a-document-in-a-database/_index.md

 {{% /alert %}}

-The example below demonstrates how to serialize a **Document** object to obtain a byte array, and then how to unserialize the byte array to obtain a **Document** object again:
+The example below shows how to serialize a **Document** object to obtain a byte array, and then how to unserialize the byte array to obtain a **Document** object again:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-ConvertDocumentToByte-ConvertDocumentToByte.java" >}}